NJ3r1ha/ccna-dhcp-router-on-a-stick-lab/README.md

 - Subinterface G0/0.30 had incorrect VLAN encapsulation
 - DHCP pool for VLAN 30 was missing
-- DHCP pool for VLAN 20 had incorrect default-router configuration
+- DHCP pool for VLAN 20 had incorrect default-router configuration Detailed troubleshooting steps and analysis can be found in [TROUBLESHOOTING.md](TROUBLESHOOTING.md).

 ## Resolution
 All Layer 2, Layer 3 and DHCP configuration issues were resolved.